Oyono Vlijter - Project Lead

 She has assisted in several EU projects in which Impact was partnered with an international consortium.
 In the eMEN project she will be working as the project assistant for Arq.

 Miranda Olff is a professor in the field of psychotrauma.

-Her major areas of research have focused on the psychological and biological responses to traumatic stress and (early) interventions.
-Her research includes the effects of debriefing, of early trauma interventions, and of different forms of psychotherapy and pharmacotherapy in PTSD patients.
+Her research has focused on the psychological and biological responses to traumatic stress and (early) interventions including the effects of debriefing, early trauma interventions, and different forms of psychotherapy and pharmacotherapy in PTSD patients.

 Two large EU projects which Miranda has been a key part of address online and m-health applications for dealing with adversity or major disasters.
 Mobile apps (for screening, assessment and support after trauma) and e-learning tools are currently being investigated.

 Reina is a psychologist and is currently implementing e-health at Arq.

 Prior to her work for Arq she was an e-health product manager at Antes (a Dutch mental health care group), contributing to improving an e-mental health platform (EMHP).
 She was also involved in the development and testing of new e-health interventions and applications.

 Apart from her work for the mental health sector, she has experience working with the development, testing and implementation of digital services for UWV (Employee Insurance Agency) and with the hands-on coaching of clients via these services.